LaurenzV/krilla/README.md

 - Excellent OpenType font support, supporting all major font types, including color fonts.
 - Linear, radial and sweep gradients, as well as patterns.
 - Embedding bitmap and SVG images.
+- Optional support for multi-threading via `rayon`, allowing for great speedups when creating compressed PDFs or PDF with lots of images.

 In addition to that, the library also supports the following PDF features:
 - Great subsetting for both, CFF-flavored and TTF-flavored fonts, ensuring small file sizes.